Conference Venue & Info

 You can reach Helsinki by ferry, for example, from Tallinn, Stockholm and Travemünde, or by plane from many of the main airports within Europe.
 It is also possible to reach Joensuu by a 6-hour train journey from St. Petersburg.

 There are various choices for accommodation in Joensuu, starting with hostels via hotel accommodation to cabins by the lake.
-A conference booking code and more details on conference offers will be provided in medio 2021.
+A conference booking code and more details on conference offers is available here.